knpuniversity/symfony2-series/knpu/vhost.rst

 .. tip::

-    In Ubuntu, it lives in ``/etc/apache2/sites-available`` and each lives in its own file and needs to be activated.
+    In Ubuntu, it lives in ``/etc/apache2/sites-available`` and each has its own file that needs to be activated.
 See `HTTPD Configuration`_.

 The configuration we need is simple: